 I feel my service in the Legislature is a calling.
 My life experiences have placed me in a unique position to answer that call.
 My law enforcement career allowed me to co-sponsor legislation that safeguards our youth and young adults (Penn State Law),provides invaluable protections for our children (Caylee's Law), and provides strict penalties to those that would harm our kids (Compliance with the Adam Walsh Act).
-I've championed issues that keep Kansans safer by keeping the "worst of the worst" in prison.
+I've championed issues that keep Kansans safer.
 I guided the "Justice Reinvestment Intiative" through the Senate - a law that provides for more efficient use of our criminal justice resources while reducing recidivism among offenders.
 My law enforcement experience has led to my appointment as the Chair of the Senate Corrections & Juvenile Justice Committee as well as numerous advisory boards, workgroups, and commissions.
-Since being elected to the Senate I have been able to pass legislation to help law enforcement use resources to locate the missing (SB 118), remove the statue of limitations for the crimes of rape and sodomy, and provide additional funding for services for children who have been abused.
+Since being elected to the Senate I have been able to pass legislation to help law enforcement effectively use resources to locate the missing (SB 118), remove the statue of limitations for the crimes of rape and sodomy, and provide additional funding for services for children who have been abused.
 Additionally, I strengthened state laws that put the "worst of the worst" away for a minimum of 50 years.

 My experience in the classroom has allowed me to work to change our education system.
 I voted to repeal our broken school finance formula that penalizes our kids while benefiting special interests.
 I have consistently supported legislation that would allow our school district boards to have a greater say in how education dollars are used, emphasizing "local control," and preventing your tax dollars from being used for frivolous expenditures.
 Additionally, I have worked to implement legislation that allows teachers to teach instead of being bound by layers of policy and regulation.